kxdekxde/browndust2-spine-viewer/README.md

 # Brown Dust II Spine Viewer
-A simple tool that uses [Esoteric Skeleton Viewers](https://en.esotericsoftware.com/spine-skeleton-viewer) to view [Brown Dust 2](https://www.browndust2.com/en-us/) Spine animations using exported assets.
+A simple tool that uses a modified version of [anosu's Spine Viewer](https://github.com/anosu/Spine-Viewer) to view [Brown Dust 2](https://www.browndust2.com/en-us/) Spine animations using exported assets.

 ## Portable Version
-If you don't want to install the stuff below you can download this portable version.
+If you don't want to install the stuff below to use the scripts you can download this portable version ready for usage.

 <p align="center">